bjdash/apic-docs/tester/make-an-api-call.md

 If you want a copy of an already saved request then click on the small arrow beside the save button and select **Save as**.

+* **Authorization**

+If you API is asking for Authorization the you can provide that from the Authorization tab.
+Select the required authorization type from the dropdown and fill up the form.
+**BasicAuth - **basic access authentication is a method for a HTTP user agent to provide a user name and password when making a request.
+Your provides user name and password will be encodes with base64 algorithm \(not safe\) and sent via **Authorization** header while making the request.

+**DigestAuth - Coming soon**

+**OAuth 1.0 - Coming soon**

+**OAuth 2.0 - Coming soon**

+* **Scripts**

+Scripts help you to carry out the actual testing for your APIs.
+You can add 2 types of scripts; pre-run script which is executed before the request is made and post-run script which is executes after the response is received.
+Learn more about scripting here.
+* **Schema**

+You can specify a JASON schema under this section to test if the response you receive from the API is matching to the specified schema or not.
+Know more about schema validation here.

 ### Next: Decoding the Response